pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: PoolingLayer

-   2D pooling over the 2 image dimensions (width and height).
+   2D pooling over the 2 image dimensions (width and height). **For now** the input blobs are required to be 4D tensors.

    .. attribute:: kernel